 The vision of EDC has been constantly evolving since the foundation of this centre in 2000.
 In the beginning, it was a centre dealing exclusively with aviation projects.
 Later, our colleagues from other sections of GE saw the skills of the Polish engineers working in EDC and created their own units here,” – said Magdalena Nizik, Managing Director of EDC – “this clearly shows that when talking about advanced technologies, Poland is definitely a place worthy of attention”.

 GE Aviation is the leading manufacturer of jet engines for civil and military aviation in the world.
 GEAE produces 37 types of engines that power 91 types of aircrafts.
 In addition, the company produces engine derivatives for propulsion of ships and power plants, and renders services (through GE Engine Services) in the field of repair and maintenance of aircraft engines.

-GE Oil&Gas is the global leader in high-tech production and servicing in all segments of the broadly understood oil and gas industry.
+Baker Hughes, a GE Company is the global leader in high-tech production and servicing in all segments of the broadly understood oil and gas industry.
 The company, with its headquarters in Florence and many branches in the U.S., Britain and France, offers integrated solutions for natural gas transportation and extraction, processing and storing of all hydrocarbons and asset management services in this field.